 Trustee orientation and continuing education.
 As part of TIAA's Trustee orientation program, new Trustees are given presentations by members of the Board, as well as executive and senior management, on TIAA's businesses, strategic plans, financial performance and reporting, significant risks, key compliance policies and practices and governance responsibilities and structure.
 All Trustees are encouraged to enroll in continuing education programs and are provided with governance training opportunities and industry memberships, as well as publications at TIAA's expense on topics associated with the Trustees' service on the Board.
-In addition, management periodically conducts internal educational sessions for the Trustees, which may assist the

-Trustees in fulfilling their oversight responsibilities.
-Trustees are also encouraged to visit any of the Company's offices and arrange meetings with local management and employees in furtherance of their continuing education.
+In addition, management periodically conducts internal educational sessions for the Trustees, which may assist the Trustees in fulfilling their oversight responsibilities.
+Trustees are also invited to attend the Company's internal town halls, and are encouraged to visit any of the Company's offices and arrange meetings with local management and employees in furtherance of their continuing education.